thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 up history less: if you're wrong, at least you're only wrong once, ruining a few rows instead a few dozen.

-Changing the height of a terminal window moves text is pretty predictable, and the few edge cases can be detected by checking the cursor position after the move.
+Changing the height of a terminal window moves text in a predictable way, with a few edge cases that can be detected by checking the cursor position after the move.

 An example of different behavior requiring a cursor check to detect: